Meryl Streep Will Be The Next Princess Leia, If Fans Get Their Way

 No, Carrie Fisher is Princess Leia not Meryl Streep.
 I would rather them kill off Leia between VIII and IX pic.twitter.com/if6qNnLXm6— August?? (@little__grizz) March 29, 2018

-It's clear that Star Wars fans have different ideas about what it means to honour Leia and Fisher.
+It's clear that Star Wars fans have different ideas about what it means to honor Leia and Fisher.

 As for whether this casting could actually come into fruition?
 It seems unlikely.
 A representative for Streep said her having a place in the Star Wars universe as Princess Leia was "not true."